-Answer: At the conclusion of THAT TEAM'S season.
+Answer: There are TWO "No-Contact Periods" for basketball.
+One begins at the conclusion of THAT TEAM'S Season and runs for 28 consecutive days.
 For example, if a Middle School team's season ends on Friday, February 11, the 'no-contact period' would begin Saturday, February 12 for players on that team.
+The other "No-Contact Period" for basketball ends with Labor Day and begins 28 days (4 weeks) prior.

 Can Middle School Players practice or play with High School players DURING the season?

 Answer: No. OHSAA Bylaws prohibit middle school players from practicing or competing with High School players during the season of play in all sports.